shravyakunder/sql_retail_sale_p1/README.md

    OR cogs IS NULL;

 -- Data analysis
-Below are business-oriented queries used to derive insights from the sales dataset:
+Below are queries used to derive insights from the sales dataset:

 1. All sales from November 5, 2022:
 SELECT *
 FROM retail_sales